braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/campaign_calendar.md

 description: "This reference page breaks down the components of the content calendar."
 ---

-[1]: {% image_buster /assets/img/campaign_calendar/hamburger.png %}
-[2]: {% image_buster /assets/img/campaign_calendar/chevron-left.svg %}
-[3]: {% image_buster /assets/img/campaign_calendar/chevron-right.svg %}

 # Content Calendar

-> The Content Calendar offers a high-level overview for your upcoming scheduled campaigns.
+> The content calendar offers a high-level overview for your upcoming scheduled campaigns.

-You can analyze messaging data for upcoming and previous scheduled messages, as well as view and manage your scheduled campaigns for the month.
+You can analyze messaging data, as well as view and manage your scheduled campaigns.
 To open the calendar, select **Messaging** > **Content Calendar**.

 {% alert note %}
 If you're using the [older navigation]({{site.baseurl}}/navigation), select **Engagement** > **Campaigns** > **Calendar**.
 {% endalert %}

-## Messaging Analytics
+## Messaging analytics

-Messaging Analytics displays messaging data for your recent and upcoming scheduled campaigns.
-You can view the messaging data for a specific day by hovering over that day in either graph:
+The messaging analytics section contains two reports for your recent and upcoming scheduled campaigns:

 - **Upcoming Message Types:** The number of push, email, and in-app messaging campaigns scheduled within the next 14 days.
 - **Messages Sent:** The number of messages sent and opened within past 14 days.

+You can view messaging analytics for a specific day in a report by placing your cursor over that day in the report.

 ![The 'Upcoming Message Types' and 'Messages Sent' graphs within Messaging Analytics.]({% image_buster /assets/img/campaign_calendar/content_calendar_messaging_analytics.png %})

 To download a copy of your data, select <i class="fa-solid fa-bars" style="color: #2e7487;"></i> **Chart context menu**, then choose your preferred file format.

-## Send Calendar
+## Send calendar

-The Send Calendar displays all your scheduled campaigns for the current month.
+The send calendar displays all your scheduled campaigns for the current month.
 You can change the month by selecting <i class="fa-solid fa-chevron-left" style="color: #2e7487;"></i> **See previous month** or <i class="fa-solid fa-chevron-right" style="color: #2e7487;"></i>**See next month**.
 To return to the current month, select **Today**.

 ![The Send Calendar displaying all scheduled campaigns in the current month.]({% image_buster /assets/img/campaign_calendar/content_calendar_sends.png %})